khnhenriette/ADLfinal/README.md

 There are two branches called 'replication' and 'math'.

-'replication' contains the code from the parent repository slightly changed to run on gpt2-medium per default.
+'replication' is cloned from the parent repository (https://github.com/kmeng01/rome) and slightly changed to run on gpt2-medium per default.
-'math' contains the code for a modified application of the suggested methods to run causal tracing and rank-one model editing on a gpt2-medium based model fine tuned on elementary school math questions
+'math' stared of as a branch of 'replication' and contains the code for a modified application of the suggested methods to run causal tracing and rank-one model editing on a gpt2-medium based model fine tuned on elementary school math questions based on the SVAMP dataset for mathematical model evaluation.

-results fir the math adaptation can be found in the math branch in the following jupyter notebooks in the notebooks folder:
+results for the math adaptation can be found in the 'math' branch in the following jupyter notebooks in the notebooks folder:
 - causal_trace.ipynb
 - average_causal_effects.ipynb
 - medium_fine_tune_math_hpo_final.ipynb